• Home

 published by The Nomad Review (Contest: Fragility)

-A tribute to my Craigist apartment.
+A tribute to my Craigslist apartment.

 House Rules